EsanSamuel/go-readme-generator/README.md

-# Go_cli: Automated README Generation 📝✨
+# go-readme-generator: Automated README Generation 📝✨

 ## Description

-`Go_cli` serves as an intelligent assistant for developers, simplifying the often time-consuming task of writing and maintaining project documentation.
+`go-readme-generator` serves as an intelligent assistant for developers, simplifying the often time-consuming task of writing and maintaining project documentation.
 It addresses the common challenge of keeping READMEs up-to-date by dynamically analyzing your project's structure and content.

-The primary goal of `Go_cli` is to provide a robust, automated solution for generating `README.md` files that are:
+The primary goal of `go-readme-generator` is to provide a robust, automated solution for generating `README.md` files that are:
 *   **Accurate:** Directly derived from the project's source code and structure.
 *   **Comprehensive:** Covering essential sections like description, features, installation, usage, folder structure, and technologies.
 *   **Customizable:** Allowing users to define specific directories and files to include or exclude from the scan.